Find Trade Colleges

 Is There Job Demand for Property, Real Estate, and Community Association Managers?

-In the United States, there were 317,300 jobs for Property, Real Estate, or Community Association Manager in 2016.
+There were about 317,300 jobs for Property, Real Estate, or Community Association Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 32,600 new jobs for Property, Real Estate, or Community Association Manager by 2026.
-Due to new job openings and attrition, there will be an average of 28,300 job openings in this field each year.
+The BLS estimates 28,300 yearly job openings in this field.

 undefined